-Seychelles has met all aspects of the terms of reference (OECD, $2017{[3]}$) (ToR) for the calendar year 2019 (year in review) and no recommendations are made.
+Seychelles has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), and no recommendations are made.

 Seychelles can legally issue five types of rulings within the scope of the transparency framework.

 In practice, Seychelles issued no rulings within the scope of the transparency framework.
-During the year in review, Seychelles only provided general decisions, which are not binding on the tax administration.